Ellen Graves, a former Reston Association president and a community leader known for her volunteerism, died Monday (April 9).

 Meet Bowie, a Labrador Retriever mix available for adoption locally.

-Here is what her friends at Safe Haven Puppy Rescue have to say about him:
+Here is what his friends at Safe Haven Puppy Rescue have to say about him:

 Bowie along with his sister Roxy are gorgeous little Labrador mix babies of maybe 16 weeks old.
 He has a beautiful yellow coat and is a happy, friendly boy — he’s going to make his adopter’s a terrific companion.